strapi/documentation/docs/developer-docs/latest/development/backend-customization/policies.md

 # Policies

 Policies are functions that execute specific logic on each request before it reaches the [controller](/developer-docs/latest/development/backend-customization/controllers.md).
 They are mostly used for securing business logic.
-Just like [all the other parts of the Strapi backend](/developer-docs/latest/development/backend-customization.md), policies can be customized.
 <!-- TODO: remove this comment — the link above will work only when merged with PR #446 -->

 Each [route](/developer-docs/latest/development/backend-customization/routes.md) of a Strapi project can be associated to an array of policies.
 For example, a policy named `is-admin` could check that the request is sent by an admin user, and uses it for critical routes.